br3ndonland/udacity-fsnd-flask-catalog-server/info/server-methods.md

 In the future, it would be preferable to just use [Docker](https://www.docker.com), or at least automate the server creation and app deployment process with shell scripts.

-### Configure postgres
+### Configure PostgreSQL

 - My app uses SQLite, but apparently Postgres must be installed in order to create and manage the application database.
-- Note the prompt changes after logging in to the database.
+Note the prompt changes after logging in to the database.

   ```shell
   $ sudo apt-get install libpq5